Development Timeline

 The Development Agreement is a long-term commitment that sets forth overarching intentions to harmonize the two properties on both sides of 17th Street Causeway as one.
 It provides Tavistock the opportunity to create a unified vision, creating something with a consistent design aesthetic that everyone can be proud of.

 The Agreement also specifically creates a linkage between the existing Pier Sixty-Six property on the north side of 17th Street and the ‘Sails’ marina site on the south side via a public access waterfront Marina Promenade.
-In addition, Tavistock will restore and then historically designate the Tower – protecting one of the City’s most iconic structures.
+In addition, Tavistock restored and historically designated the original hotel building – protecting one of the City’s most iconic structures.

-Q. What approved entitlements does Pier Sixty-Six have on both its north and south properties?
+Q. What approved entitlements does Pier Sixty-Six have on the south property?

 Q: Is Tavistock going to have full control over access to the Marina Promenade?

-Absolutely not.
-We will work collaboratively with the Florida Department of Transportation and the City of Fort Lauderdale to create a publicly accessible pedestrian promenade under the 17th Street Causeway bridge to unify the properties on the north and south.
-The land is owned by the Florida Department of Transportation and leased to the City of Fort Lauderdale.
+We are working collaboratively with the Florida Department of Transportation and the City of Fort Lauderdale to expand the publicly accessible pedestrian promenade under the 17th Street Causeway bridge to unify the properties on the north and south.
+The land under the bridge is owned by the Florida Department of Transportation and leased to the City of Fort Lauderdale, and conversations remain underway on how best to redevelop the area into a public park and Promenade.
 While the Promenade would be privately funded and managed it would be open to the public to enjoy from dawn to dusk every day.

-Q: Before submitting site plans to the City, will Tavistock have conversations with the community regarding design of the property?
+Q: Will Tavistock continue to have conversations with the community regarding the design of the property?

 Tavistock sincerely understands the significance of this project and will continue to work transparently to create something we can all be proud of.
 To that end, we will continue to have meaningful conversations with the community and will keep this project website updated with key project documents, renderings and contact information.